 The Board of Education recognizes that technology is a tool for instruction which should facilitate and enhance the curricular goals of the District.
 Internet access is one of the technology tools that can provide positive learning experiences for students.

-For the 2019-2020 school year, all students in grades 5-12 in School District U-46 will be provided a district-issued Chromebook to be used throughout the school day, as well as at home during the evenings and weekends to support their learning.
-These Chromebooks will allow improved implementation of the Board approved curriculum and curricular resources.
-Over the last five years, the District has invested in numerous curricular resources for core instruction as well as intervention which are technology-based.
-Moving to one-to-one in 5th thru 12th grades will allow students greater access to curriculum resources, interventions and progress monitoring tools.
+All students in grades 1-12 in School District U-46 will be provided a district-issued Chromebook to be used throughout the school day, as well as at home during the evenings and weekends to support their learning.
+Students in PreK and Kindergarten will receive a district-issued iPad.
+These devices will allow improved implementation of the Board approved curriculum and curricular resources.
+Over the last five years, the District has invested in numerous curricular resources for core instruction as well as interventions that are technology-based.
+Moving to one-to-one in all grade levels will allow students greater access to curriculum resources, interventions and progress monitoring tools.